 Check the box for Disallow the user to change account password.
-This ensures that the password will not accidentally change, as this will disrupt your backup.
+This ensures that the password will not accidentally change, as this will disrupt your backup process.

 Let the user only join the Users group (default).
-Do not make this use a member of the Administrators group.
+Do not make this user a member of the Administrators group.
 Quota settings are not enforced on members of the Administrators group.

 Give the user Read/Write access to the TimeMachineBackup folder you created earlier.